Director, Sawab Center

 ABOUT SAWAB CENTER

 Daesh is a transnational Salafi-jihadist armed group that controlled large swathes of Iraq and Syria at the height of its power in 2015.
-Daesh is considered to be one of the most dangerous, heavily armed, well funded and well trained Salafi-jihadist organisations in history.
+Daesh is one of the most dangerous, heavily armed, well funded and impactful Salafi-jihadist organisations in history.
 It is still seen as a major threat to the national security of many countries in West Asia, North Africa, sub-Saharan Africa, Central Asia and South-East Asia.
-In addition to its transnational aspirations to capture, hold and control territory and populations in the Muslim world, Daesh also calls on its lone-wolf followers living in non-Muslim countries to conduct terror attacks.
+Research has shown that in addition to its transnational aspirations to capture, hold and control territory and populations in the Muslim world, Daesh also calls on its lone-wolf followers living in non-Muslim countries to conduct terror attacks.
 Since 2014, Daesh has been responsible for some of the worst terrorist atrocities in the Middle East and North Africa region.

 The Houthi movement is a heavily armed extremist group based in Yemen.
 It is a well-organized force that controls 13 of the country’s 21 governorates, where roughly 70% of the population resides.
 The Houthis – or Ansar Allah (Partisans of God) as they refer to themselves – are predominantly Zaidi Shiites.
 The group came to global prominence when it toppled the internationally recognized government of President Abd Rabbo Mansour Hadi, who was forced into exile in Saudi Arabia.
 The movement has been accused of war crimes and crimes against humanity.
 Its random shelling, rocket attacks and planting of explosive devices has led to the deaths of thousands of civilians